 - The ‘Untranslatable’ Emotions You Never Knew You Had (BBC article)

 - Why the German Language Has So Many Great Words (from the Conversation)

 - The Vocabulary of Smell (article at The Atlantic)

 Class Activity: sapir-whorf icons

 Watch this video by Carole Yue and Khan Academy, explaining various theoretical relationships between language and thought.
 After you finish, design four infographics or icons that represent these theories.
-Present your infographics to a classmate and explain the theory:
+Present your infographics to a classmate and explain each theory:

 - Piaget’s Theory

 Do you agree with the Sapir-Whorf Hypothesis?
 Record your learning from this section, along with your own thoughts on the idea that thinking is defined by the language you speak, in a one-two page journal entry.